Cubic fourfolds, Kuznetsov components and Chow motives: Equivalent Kuznetsov components and transcendental motives

 \subsection{Rational and numerical equivalence on codimension-2 cycles on cubic fourfolds}

-When $X$ is a cubic fourfold over $K=\C$, $\CH^2(X)$ identifies via the cycle class map with a $\Q$-vector subspace of $\HH^4(X,\Q)$.
-Over an arbitrary field, $\CH^2(X_{\bar K})$ identifies via the cycle class map to $\ell$-adic cohomology $\HH^4(X_{\bar K},\Q_\ell(2))$ with a Galois sub-representation of $\HH^4(X_{\bar K},\Q_\ell(2))$, but it does not define a $\Q_\ell$-vector subspace.
-In order to avoid such complications, the idea is to avoid cohomology groups and to work with Chow groups modulo numerical equivalence instead.

-For that purpose, we have the following lemma which applies in particular to cubic fourfolds\,: \begin{lem} Let $X$ be a smooth projective variety over a field $K$ and let $\Omega$ be a universal domain containing $K$.
-Assume that $\CH_0(X_\Omega)$ is supported on a curve and that the third Betti number $b_3(X)=0$.
+Recall that a \emph{universal domain} is an algebraically closed field of infinite transcendence degree over its prime subfield.
+The following lemma applies in particular to cubic fourfolds\,: \begin{lem} Let $X$ be a smooth projective variety over a field $K$ and let $\Omega$ be a universal domain containing $K$.
+Assume that $\CH_0(X_\Omega)$ is supported on a curve and that $\HH^3(X_{\bar K},\Q_\ell)=0$ for some prime $\ell \neq \operatorname{char} K$.
 Then rational and numerical equivalence agree on $\mathrm{Z}^2(X)$, where $\mathrm{Z}^2$ denotes the group of algebraic cycles of codimension 2 with rational coefficients. \end{lem} \begin{proof} By a push-pull argument, we may assume that $K$ is algebraically closed.
 The proof is classical and goes back to \cite{BS}.
 By \cite[Proposition~1]{BS}, there exists a positive integer $N$, a $1$-dimensional closed subscheme $C\subseteq X$, a divisor $D\subset X$ and cycles $\Gamma_1, \Gamma_2$ in $\CH_{\Z}^{\dim X}(X\times_K X)$ with respective supports contained in $C\times X$ and $X\times D$, such that where $\CH^*_{\Z}$ denotes the Chow group with integral coefficients.
 Let $\widetilde{D} \to D$ be an alteration, say of degree $d$, with $\widetilde D$ smooth over $K$.
 The multiplication by $Nd$ map on $\CH_{\Z}^2(X)$ then factors as

 where the arrows are induced by correspondences with integral coefficients.
 Since numerical and algebraic equivalence agree for codimension-1 cycles on $\widetilde D$, we find that numerical and algebraic equivalence agree on $\CH^2_{\Z}(X)$.
 It remains to show that the group of algebraically trivial cycles $\CH_{\Z}^2(X)_{\alg}$ is zero after tensoring with $\Q$.
 For that purpose, we consider the diagram~\eqref{E:diag-cor} restricted to algebraically trivial cycles.
 We obtain a commutative diagram